|

 this point: I have been crucified with Christ (Galatians 2:19).

-In plain English, this means that unless your life ends in crucifixionat
+Thus, unless your life ends in crucifixionat

 least, psychological crucifixion, the death